-7.5.2 EUDC and SING Fonts for Gaiji Characters
+7.6.3 EUDC and SING Fonts for Gaiji Characters

-PDFlib supports Windows EUDC (end-user defined characters, \.tte) and SING fonts (\.gai) which can be used to access custom Gaiji characters for CJK text.
+PDFlib supports Windows EUDC (end-user defined characters, .tte) and SING fonts (.gai) which can be used to access custom Gaiji characters for CJK text.
 Most conveniently fonts with custom characters are integrated into other fonts with the fallback font mechanism.
-Gaiji characters will commonly be provided in EUDC or SING fonts.

 Using fallback fonts for Gaiji characters.
-Typically, Gaiji characters will be pulled from Windows EUDC fonts or SING glyphlets, but the fallbackfonts option accepts any kind of font.
+Typically, Gaiji characters are pulled from Windows EUDC fonts or SING glyphlets, but the fallbackfonts option accepts any kind of font.
 Therefore this approach is not limited to Gaiji characters, but can be used for any kind of symbol (e.g. a company logo in a separate font).
-You can use the following font loading option list for the fallbackfonts option to add a user-defined (gaiji) character from an EUDC font to the loaded font:
+You can use the following font option list for the fallbackfonts option to add a user-defined (gaiji) character from an EUDC font to the loaded font: